Justin Lazard: Acting career

+Arrest for indecent exposure

-On the evening of July 4, 2006 in Lakeport, California, Lazard was arrested and charged with indecent exposure and resisting arrest, having been "exposing himself near one of the piers" of the local park.
-During the arrest, he was tasered by one of the officers.
+On the evening of July 4, 2006, in Lakeport, California, Lazard was arrested and charged with indecent exposure and resisting arrest, having been caught "exposing himself near one of the piers" of Library Park.
+Lakeport police officers confronted Lazard while he was exposing his genitals and masturbating near a children's playground in the park, where a juvenile and several others witnessed the incident.
+During the arrest, Lazard was tasered by one of the officers.
 In May 2009, he failed to appear in court and a bench warrant was subsequently issued for his arrest.

 In January 2011, Lazard reached a plea agreement with Lake County prosecutors regarding the charges of 2006.
 He pleaded guilty to a misdemeanor charge of "lewd conduct", with the other charges being dismissed, and agreed to pay $7,500 to a named family resource center.
 His psychiatrist attested that his behavior was due to a transitory “severe psychotic breakdown” and that "treatment had worked well" in his case.